 An added benefit of passive systems is erosion control.
 By keeping more water on-site, less water and soil flush out into the street during storm events.

 We’re not able to help with making it rain but we are able to help you make a rain barrel.
 Several years ago Blogger Christine Hennessey and her husband Nathan set out to build their own rain barrel – and they documented the process online.
-The Hennesseys distil the process down into 8 steps
+The Hennesseys distill the process down into eight steps:

 - Step 1 – Procure the barrel